IlyaOstashkov/Flutter-test-app/README.md

 - The application uses the popular Bloc state management library (https://pub.dev/packages/flutter_bloc).
 - The test project demonstrate separating the application into layers.
     - Data layer: retrieve data from the API.
 The RijksApiClient is independent of the application.
-As a result, I created it as an internal package (and could even publish it on pub.dev).
+As a result, I created it as an internal package.
     - Domain layer: abstract the data layer and expose domain models for the application to consume.
 ArtObjectRepository also implemented as an internal package.
     - Presentation layer: display art objects information and manage the state of each page (BLoC)
 - Dependency injection is implemented with a simple dependency injection plugin for Flutter and Dart.(https://pub.dev/packages/flutter_simple_dependency_injection)